yy-ko/lena-www22/README.md

 # Not All Layers Are Equal: A Layer-Wise Adaptive Approach toward Large-Scale DNN Training
-This repository provides an implementation of *LENA* as described in the following paper: [Link](https://yy-ko.github.io/assets/files/WWW22-lena-paper.pdf):
+This repository provides an implementation of *LENA* as described in the following paper: [Paper Link](https://yy-ko.github.io/assets/files/WWW22-lena-paper.pdf)
 > Not All Layers Are Equal: A Layer-Wise Adaptive Approach toward Large-Scale DNN Training<br>
 > Yunyong Ko, Dongwon Lee, and Sang-Wook Kim<br>
 > The ACM Web Conference (WWW 2022)<br>